michaelboth/EventAnalyzer/examples/test_clock/README.txt

 This example is used to determine clock performance for the various clocks that are supported.
-Test you own custom clock as needed.
+Test your own custom clock as needed.

-Many clocks were already implemented in src/event_recorder_clock_*.c but you can implement you own clock if needed.
+Many clocks are already implemented in src/unikorn_clock_*.c but you can implement your own clock if needed.

 Linux & Mac: